-I’m an enterpreneur, international lawyer, a recent graduate from the University of Cambridge.
+I’m an entrepreneur, international lawyer, a recent graduate of the University of Cambridge.
 I’m interested in languages, literature, technology (especially web technologies & programming), location independence, science, and some other things.
 This website serves to introduce you to some of my interests.

 I’m very interested in entrepreneurship.
 I have been running my own startup Interlinear Books.
 In it, we have a mission to bring exciting literature to language learning by making novel Interlinear translations.
 Such translations could be called ‘subtitles for books’, and you can see how they look on our website.
 Apart from this, I’m also working on some other additional entrepreneurial ventures and projects in my spare time, such as a verb conjugator called CoolJugator.

 Before starting my work with startups, I studied Law.
 I mostly concentrated on International Law and participated in some big International Law moot court competitions (including the Philip C. Jessup International Law Moot Court Competition in Washington D.C., the Foreign Direct Investment Moot Court Competition in London, the WTO Law Moot Court Competition in Cluj-Napoca).
 However, lately, I have also become interested in other areas of law, including Commercial, Intellectual Property Law (I even represented Cambridge in the Oxford Intellectual Property Law Moot Court Competition), and others.
 I am particularly interested in the interaction between law and technology, and my research interests were concentrated on the legal regulation of decentralised currencies (such as Bitcoin).